mayurpawar-831/Shield-Insurance-Analysis/README.md

 ![Shiled Insurance Data Model](https://github.com/user-attachments/assets/ae0f80c5-22b9-405f-974a-d225194b7b7a)

 ## Dashboard Overview -

+I created a dashboard with three key sections:

 ### **Home Page -** When a user logs in for the first time, they will land on this page.
 From here, they can navigate to different pages.